 Leo Villareal joins a long tradition of artists who have been inspired by the Thames – among them Canaletto, JMW Turner, James Abbott McNeill Whistler and Claude Monet.
 Looking, too, to George Frideric Handel’s Water Music, Villareal’s light compositions echo the ever-changing movement of the river, using shifting hues drawn from the London sky during sunset, in moonlight, and at sunrise.
 He takes inspiration from the natural and social activity of the Thames; barges and boats moving cargo and people, the traffic surrounding the bridges, and the ebb and flow of the tides.

-After studying the architecture, history and site of each Thames bridge, Villareal mapped how the physical LED lights were to be installed on each structure.
-Once the LEDs are in position he spends nights in situ observing, composing and adjusting the flow of light as it gently ebbs and pulses across the bridge.
-Illuminated River references the Thames as a continuous living system: like the flowing water, the lights change progressively according to their own mysterious logic, never repeating or resolving into a single image.
+The artwork engages closely with the site of each bridge, respecting and revealing individual histories, architectural features and engineering brilliance.
+Once the LEDs are installed, Leo Villareal usually spends nights in situ observing, composing and adjusting the flow of light as it gently ebbs and pulses across the bridge.
+Illuminated River references the Thames as a continuous living system: like the flowing water, the artwork changes, never repeating or resolving into a single image.